knutzk/ml-workshop/README.md

 * tensorflow
 * jupyter

 You can then get started by either clicking on the individual notebooks to view them, or use the slightly more comfortable [notebook viewer](https://nbviewer.jupyter.org/github/knutzk/ml-workshop/).
+Both of these options will only give you a rendered version of the notebooks.
 To work on the notebooks yourself and to execute the code cells, make a clone of the repository:
 ```
 git clone https://github.com/knutzk/ml-workshop.git
 ```